-iOS updates aren’t supposed to have a negative effect on overall battery life on the iPhone, iPad and iPod touch.
-And with Apple touting an iOS 9 battery life boost, we’re not surprised to see people expressing their frustration.
+iOS updates aren’t supposed to have a negative effect on overall battery life on the iPhone, iPad and iPod touch but we always see complaints.

 How to Fix Bad iOS 9 Battery Life